 - fences over two metres high

-To find out a complete list of what needs consent, or if you are unsure about whether you need consent, talk to your local council.
-You can also look at the Consumerbuild website for more information about building consents or the Homeowners and consumers section of the Department of Building and Housing website Building and Housing website for general information about building and renovating.
+If you are unsure about whether you need building consent for the kind of building work you want done, talk to your local council.
+You can also look at the Consumer NZ website for more information about building consents, or the Homeowners and consumers section of the Ministry of Business, Innovation and Employment's Building Performance website for general information about building.

-Some types of building and design work are ‘restricted building work'; this generally covers work which is structural or affects weathertightness, e.g. the building’s foundations, framing roofing and cladding.
-In general, if the work does not require building consent then it is not restricted building work.
+Some types of building and design work are classed as restricted building work; this generally covers work which is structural or affects weather-tightness, e.g. the building’s foundations, framing, roofing, and cladding.
+In most cases, if the work requires building consent then it is Restricted Building Work.

 If the work is not restricted building work, then you can carry it out yourself or hire someone else to do it who is not a licence building practitioner.

 How do I find a reliable builder or other tradesperson to do the building work for me?